Ultrametric analogues of Ulam stability of groups: Virtually pro- stability

 This example also clarifies that although the condition is stated in notation-heavy terms, it is quite easy to check, and there is no need to precisely compute $\nu_p(w_{\pm}(C, P))$.
 For instance $\nu_p(w_-(C)) = 0 < \nu_p(w_+(C))$ simply means that the negative weights along $C$ are all coprime to $p$, and that there is at least one positive weight that is divisible by $p$.
 Similarly $\nu_p(w_+(P)) = 0$ simply means that the positive weights along $P$ are all coprime to $p$.

-\begin{proof}[Proof of Corollary \ref{cor:GBS_p}] The proof will be split in a sequence of technical lemmas.
+\begin{proof}[Proof of Corollary \ref{cor:GBS_p}] The proof will be split in a sequence of technical lemmas, some of which will be used in the proof of Corollary \ref{cor:GBS} in the next section.

 Fix a GBS group $\Gamma$ with weighted graph $(X, w)$ and $p \in \pi$.
 Given a vertex $x$ we denote by $s_x$ the corresponding generator.
 We want to show that the graph of groups defining $\Gamma$ satisfies the hypotheses of Proposition \ref{prop:pifree_gog2}, so we need to show that for every vertex $x$, the image of $s_x$ has order coprime to $p$ in every finite quotient of $\Gamma$.
 For the sake of brevity, let us say that a vertex $x$ with the desired property is \emph{$p$-free}.
 The first lemma shows that the condition on the existence of special paths reduces the question to the vertices belonging to special cycles:

 \begin{lemma} Suppose that $x$ is $p$-free, and let $x \xrightarrow{P} y$ be an oriented path with $\nu_p(w_+(P)) = 0$.
 Then $y$ is also $p$-free. \end{lemma}